PierreColombo/Musical-Score-Recognition/README.md

 To achieve our goal we do the following steps :

 #### Pre-processing the score
-- if there exist a biais we apply a rotation to the picture to have it horizontally ( we use a convolution product between two part of the picture with a fft in butterfly to do that)
+- if there exist a bias we apply a rotation to the picture to make it perfectly horizontal (Done using a convolution product between two halfs of the picture ; not very efficient, implementing of fftw-inspired algorithm is planned)
 - we get the lines of the musical score by summing all the lines of matrix the score

 ![detection des lignes](https://cloud.githubusercontent.com/assets/22492839/20073620/345def32-a52d-11e6-9b20-66a258fd335b.jpg)